 HEPA Air Purifiers

-Activated Carbon Air Purifiers
+Activated-Carbon Air Purifiers

-A carbon filter often serves as a prefilter before a primary HEPA or other type.
+A carbon filter often serves as a prefilter before a primary HEPA or another type.
 Depending on quality, a carbon filter also will remove smoke and volatile organic compounds (VOCs) from the air and can get rid of cooking odors and many types of chemical smells.

 UV Air Purifiers

 By itself, a UV purifier will not trap pet dander or fur; however, some UV air purifiers also feature a HEPA or other type of filter.
-If this is the case, they can trap and remove pet fur and dander, in addition to destroying airborne bacteria and viruses.
+If this is the case, they can trap and remove pet fur and dander in addition to destroying airborne bacteria and viruses.

-Negative Ion Air Purifiers
+Negative-Ion Air Purifiers

 The negative ions are drawn magnetically to airborne particles, and they bond with the particles.
 As a result, they are too heavy to remain airborne, so they subsequently fall to the floor or furniture.
-While this process removes dander from the air, it doesn’t remove it from the room altogether, so sitting on the sofa or a chair can bring the home’s residents into contact with the contaminants.
+While this process removes debris from the air, it doesn’t remove it from the room altogether, so sitting on the sofa or a chair can bring the home’s residents into contact with the contaminants.

-Some people like the smell of ozone and associate it with thunderstorms, since lightning creates ozone in the atmosphere.
+Some people like the smell of ozone and associate it with thunderstorms since lightning creates ozone in the atmosphere.
 Ozone generators emit ozone into a room.
-Often, they’re used in conjunction with negative ion purifiers, but the verdict is still out on whether they’re beneficial.
+Often, they’re used in conjunction with negative-ion purifiers, but the verdict is still out on whether they’re beneficial.